chihacknight/chihacknight.org/_posts/blog/2015-05-25-why-the-slow-roll-chicago-working-group-uses-github-to-collaborate.md

 ### About the author
 Steven Vance is a web developer and transportation planner who writes for [Streetsblog Chicago](http://chi.streetsblog.org/).

-This was originally posted on [Steven Can Plan](http://www.stevencanplan.com/2015/03/why-the-slow-roll-chicago-working-group-uses-github-to-collaborate/).
+This was originally posted on [Steven Can Plan](http://www.stevencanplan.com/2015/03/why-the-slow-roll-chicago-working-group-uses-github-to-collaborate/) in March 2015.